togethercomputer/together-python/README.md

 `carlton/ft-dd93c727-f35e-41c2-a370-7d55b54128fa-2023-08-16-10-15-09`

-Now you can download your model using `together.Finetune.download(fine_tune_id)` or you start using your model for inference (may take a few minutes after finetuning to become available) by first starting your new model instance:
+Now you can download your model using `together.Finetune.download(fine_tune_id)` or start using your model on our inference engine (may take a few minutes after finetuning to become available) by first starting your new model instance:

 ```
 together.Models.start("carlton/ft-dd93c727-f35e-41c2-a370-7d55b54128fa-2023-08-16-10-15-09")